dfreeman500/Hangman-Ressurected-Javascript/README.md

 Some Features:
 * Validation of user word length does not allow non numbers or numbers that don't correspond to a word in the word lists
 * Validation of user input for each text box only allows lower case letters
+* Dictionary API attempts to find a definition for a "random" word that is in the candidate word and that has the current letter being guessed
+* Clicking on some words has the API attempt to find a definition

 Future Directions:
 * Have word lists stored on a server.
+The large word list contains "junk" and needs to be "cleaned".
 APIs or user input could help detect non words or add words not on the list.
 This would move toward the goal of guessing all-and only all possible English words.
-Given the "junk" data in the large catch-all word list there would need to be a lot of work done.
 * Increase speed of processing when using the larger word list down to 1 second or less
  * Add a game state option to undo guesses which could  reduce the size of the word list per search
+* Improve look of application and UI